Epigoni (play): Rediscovery in 2005

 Another fragment presents an exchange between Alcmaeon and Adrastus, Eriphyle's brother and thus Alcmaeon's uncle.
 In this exchange Alcmaeon remarks that Adrastus "is the brother of a woman who killed her husband."
 Adrastus retorts by accusing Alcmaeon of murdering "the mother who gave [him] birth."
 A remark in Philodemus' book about music leads scholars to believe that the dispute between Alcmaeon and Adrastus was somehow resolved through the power of music.

 Another fragment posits the view that "for victims of envy find that ill repute wins out over shameful rather than over honorable actions."
-And an additional fragment notes that someone (unnamed in the fragment) will no longer live in Argos.
+An additional fragment notes that someone (unnamed in the fragment) will no longer live in Argos.

 In addition to the fragments assigned to Epigoni, there are seven extant fragments assigned to a play by Sophocles entitled Eriphyle.
 Many scholars believe that Eriphyle is just an alternate title for Epigoni, in which case these seven fragments would apply to Epigoni.
 These fragments include such advice as (again as translated by Lloyd-Jones) "Maintain restraint in speech, as is proper to old age," and "The only possessions that are permanent are those of excellence."
 However, it is possible that Eriphyle is a separate play from Epigoni, in which case it is possible that both were part of a connected trilogy, with the other tragic play in the trilogy being Alcmaeon and the satyr play being Amphiaraus.

-There are other fragments that may belong to Epigoni but are uncertain.
+There are other fragments that may belong to Epigoni, but these are uncertain.
 For example, a one sentence fragment of Sophocles (fragment 958) telling of the death of Amphiaraus – that the ground of Thebes opened up to receive him and his arms and his horses and chariot – has been variously assigned to Epigoni, Eriphyle, Alcmaeon or to Amphiaraus.

-An expert on Sophocles, Akiko Kiso was the first Japanese scholar to publish on his works.
-In 1984 Kiso published The Lost Sophocles, which reconsidered fragments of Sophocles' lost works.
+An expert on Sophocles, Akiko Kiso was the first Japanese scholar to publish his works.
+In 1984, Kiso published The Lost Sophocles, which reconsidered fragments of Sophocles' lost works.
 It included reconstructions of Epigoni and Tereus.